SALP Chapter 6

 "Don't come outside."

-He left the room after only receiving one-sided promises.
-He strode away without looking back at her.
+He left after receiving only one-sided promises, striding away without looking back at her.

-Left alone, she stared at the ceiling with a bewitched feeling.
+Left alone, she stared at the ceiling in a dazed mood.

 "Stay put."